serverless/serverless/docs/providers/aws/guide/serverless.yml.md

   Outputs:
     UsersTableArn:
       Description: The ARN for the User's Table
-      Value:
+      Value: !GetAtt usersTable.Arn
-        'Fn::GetAtt': [usersTable, Arn]
       Export:
-        Name: ${self:service}:${opt:stage}:UsersTableArn # see Fn::ImportValue to use in other services and http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html for documentation on use.
+        # see Fn::ImportValue to use in other services
+        # and http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html for documentation on use.
+        Name: ${self:service}:${sls:stage}:UsersTableArn
 ```